2018 Northern Mariana Islands gubernatorial election: Election background

 In the 2014 gubernatorial race, Republican governor Eloy Inos and his running mate, Ralph Torres, were elected to a full four-year term.
-The Inos-Torres ticket defeated independent candidate, Heinz Hofschneider, in the gubernatorial runoff on November 18, 2014.
+The Inos-Torres ticket defeated independent candidate Heinz Hofschneider in the gubernatorial runoff on November 18, 2014.

 Governor Eloy Inos died in office at a hospital in Seattle, Washington, on Monday, December 28, 2015 (local time in Seattle).
-Because of the time difference between Seattle, it was already Tuesday morning, December 29, in the Northern Mariana Islands at the time of Governor Inos' death.
-Lieutenant Governor Ralph Torres became the new Governor of the Northern Mariana Islands on Tuesday, December 29, to serve the remainder of Inos' unexpired term.
-Victor Hocog, the then-President of the Northern Mariana Islands Senate, was sworn in as the new Lieutenant Governor later that day on December 29.
+Because of the time difference from Seattle, it was already Tuesday morning, December 29, in the Northern Mariana Islands at the time of Governor Inos' death.
+Lieutenant Governor Ralph Torres became the new governor of the Northern Mariana Islands on Tuesday, December 29, to serve the remainder of Inos' unexpired term.
+Victor Hocog, the then-President of the Northern Mariana Islands Senate, was sworn in as the new lieutenant governor later that day on December 29.

 On November 8, 2017, Lt.
 Governor Victor Hocog announced that he would not run for re-election as lieutenant governor in 2018.
-Instead, Hocog would seek election for one of the two Senate seats representing the island of Rota in the 2018 general election.
+Instead, he would seek election for one of the two Senate seats representing the island of Rota in the 2018 general election.

 Governor Ralph Torres declared his candidacy for a full term in a press conference on November 19, 2017, at his home in As Teo.
 Torres chose Senate President Arnold Palacios as his new running mate for lieutenant governor in 2018 gubernatorial contest.

-Juan Babauta, the former Governor from 2002 to 2006, announced his candidacy on April 12, 2018, as an independent.
+Juan Babauta, the former governor from 2002 to 2006, announced his candidacy on April 12, 2018, as an independent.
 He selected Dr. Rita Sablan, the former commissioner of the Commonwealth of the Northern Mariana Islands Public School System, as his running mate for lieutenant governor.
 His candidacy was supported by territorial delegate Gregorio Sablan, an independent who caucuses with the national Democratic Party in Congress.